eric-qian/higher_moments/README.md

 # Identification from Higher Moments

-This repo contains the MATLAB code for Olea, Plagborg-Møller, Qian (2022): "SVAR Identification From Higher Moments: Has the Simultaneous Causality Problem Been Solved?"
+This repo contains the MATLAB code for Montiel Olea, Plagborg-Møller, Qian (2022): "SVAR Identification From Higher Moments: Has the Simultaneous Causality Problem Been Solved?"

 **Development note**: Tested with MATLAB R2020b on macOS Monterey 12.1.